 I would suggest using a simple belt at first.
 You will be doing a hamstring curl one leg at a time and double the band, so you do not need very tight straps in this set.
-Trainers recommend wearing socks and shoes that protect your skin from band frictions.
+Trainers recommend wearing socks and shoes that protect your skin from band friction.

 To focus only on the exercise and keep the balance out of the scenario, put one hand on something to stabilize your body.
-You can use the door button, table or wall can work too.
+You can use the door button, and the table or wall can work too.

 The Following Steps Will Help You to do Hamstring Curls Properly: